Súper Sangre Joven: Background and composition

+On 17 January 2018, Duki announced on Twitter that his first album would be released in February.
+Although it suffered an uncommunicated delay, in an interview in July, he announced its release date for 2019.
+Oniria, one of the album's producers, said the release would be mid-year.
+Finally, in an Instagram live, he announced the "definitive" date for mid-October, only to delay again and release it on 1 November.

 In Súper Sangre Joven, Duki talks about drugs, sex, love and the success he's having in his career.
-The first single to be released was "Hitboy" with Argentine rapper Khea, it was released on June 5, 2019.
-The second single to be released was "Goteo" on August 7, 2019.
-The third single "A Punta de Espada" with Argentine rapper Ysy a was released on October 17, 2019.
-The fourth single "Te Traje Flores" was released on October 31, 2019.
+The first single to be released was "Hitboy" with Argentine rapper Khea, it was released on 5 June 2019.
+The second single to be released was "Goteo" on 7 August 2019.
+The third single "A Punta de Espada" with Argentine rapper Ysy A was released on 17 October 2019.
+The fourth single "Te Traje Flores" was released on 31 October 2019.

 Track listing

 All tracks was written by Duki.